CERN-PH-CMG/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/README.md

 - `--mcc textfile.txt`: Read this file defining new branches as shortcuts
 - `-W 'weightexpression'`: Apply this event weight

-If everything goes according to play, this will produce an output directory with the plots in `.pdf` and `.png` format, a text file with the event yields, as well as a copy of the mca, cut, and plot files, the command string used, and a root file with the raw histograms.
+If everything goes according to plan, this will produce an output directory with the plots in `.pdf` and `.png` format, a text file with the event yields, as well as a copy of the mca, cut, and plot files, the command string used, and a root file with the raw histograms.

 ----------------